The config file

 }

-List of Customizable Properties
+List of customizable properties

 Global Properties

-- All color properties will inherit from the
+- All color properties inherit from the

 theme.spacingproperty.